paulavieiraofl/paulavieiraofl/README.md

 <h1 align="center">Hi 😊, I'm Paula Vieira</h1>
 <h2 align="center">I have with me the thirst for knowledge and wish everyone to drink from this water...
-Welcome to my world!. </h2>
+Welcome to my world!</h2>
 <h3>Who I am, where I am, purpose and desires:</h3>

 <em>